 Figure 2: Heat map depiction of topographical changes in EEG spectral power in subjects administered BHV-7000 50mg.
-Clear differences were observed with increased spectral power in all bands and across the entire head with no distinct topography; and, without AEs commonly associated with drowsiness and somnolence.
-While additional, higher-dose groups other ASMs including somnolence or memory impairment.
-Darker red color indicates a higher magnitude of BHV-7000 are still being evaluated in the EEG analysis, spectral power.
+Clear differences were observed with increased spectral power in all bands and across the entire head with no distinct topography; and, without AEs commonly associated with other ASMs including somnolence or memory impairment.
+Darker red color indicates a higher magnitude of spectral power.

-Based on the results from the low-dose group validate EEG study and preliminary safety profile in SAD/MAD trials, along with PK data from a new once-daily extended-release ("ER")
+Based on the results from the EEG study and preliminary safety profile in SAD/MAD trials, along with PK data from a new once-daily extended-release ("ER")